-However, if you want to sand a large, rough surface such as a wooden floor that has many cracks and imperfections, you may want to use a sanding machine instead.
+However, if you want to sand a large, rough surface, such as a wooden floor that has many cracks and imperfections, you may want to use a sanding machine instead.

-But it is also quite useful when you want to save time and effort in removing the gloss or paint from an item that needs to be repainted.
+It is also quite useful when you want to save time and effort in removing the gloss or paint from an item that needs to be repainted.

 The Bottom Line